Trahiega/the-dukes-game/docs/Session Notes/Session-007.md

 -
 Suggests that we may want to travel with her to Mayhearth

-Halward
+Halword

 - Shedatha may be the [[Champion of the moon]]
 - The champion with the crown can destroy the orc threat ^cecb95

-The warning about Mayhearth previously from Halward was just that if [[Quick-Rhett|Rhett]] is there, it may make our job to get the map more difficult.
+The warning about Mayhearth previously from Halword was just that if [[Quick-Rhett|Rhett]] is there, it may make our job to get the map more difficult.

 - Prince Jasper is the heir to the throne ^2e28a4
 - The woman in the cage is linked to [[The-Crimson-Grin|The Crimson Grin]]
 	- named [[Kari]]
 	- She is on the run from [[The-Crimson-Grin|the grin]]
 	- She bears the tattoos, believes [[The-Crimson-Grin|the grin]] are taking over as a criminal enterprise
-	- Lady Aliyah has offered her protection for information, she will be staying in WF with Halward
+	- Lady Aliyah has offered her protection for information, she will be staying in WF with Halword
 	- [[The-Crimson-Grin|The grin]] is linked to the murder of an investigator/inquisitor?
 - LAs mother is in Mayhearth and could provide us with resources ^fa76c5
 - LA only wishes to aid us